-Tarta Spanaki - Spinach & Kalamata Olive Tart
+Tarta Spanaki - Spinach and Kalamata Olive Tart

 This Greek recipe for spinach tart is inspired by the classic Greek spanakopita, except I use puff pastry instead of phyllo, and by the flavor palette of Messinia, where extra virgin olive oil and olives figure prominently.
 The landscape is almost one continuous olive grove and savory pies are a common treat.
 Ironically, olives are not typically incorporated into cooked dishes but rather served as a meze on the table.
 Here’s a modern rendition, where Kalamata olives are tossed into the filling and add an underlying umami flavor to the subtle earthiness of the spinach.